socs-kul/socs-kul.github.io/_exercises/1-c-basics.md

 - Machine code: `00000000010100000000001010010011`
 - Mnemonic form: `addi t0, zero, 5`

-## Instruction set architectures (ISAs)

-How do we know which instructions we (or the compiler) can use when writing assembly/machine code?
-Different processors can execute different instructions.
-The list of instructions a given CPU can execute is defined in the instruction set architecture (ISA).
-This specification includes the list of possible instructions (and their behavior), but also the list of registers or other hardware features that must be supported to be able to execute these instructions.

-The most widely used ISA today is x86, which is implemented by almost all Intel and AMD processors. x86 is called a CISC (*complex* instruction set computer) ISA, its specification has evolved over many years and currently includes thousands of instructions, some of which are very specialized to increase performance (e.g., dedicated instructions for performing AES encryption).

-In this course, we will focus on a RISC (*reduced* instruction set computer) ISA, namely **RISC-V**.
-RISC ISAs contain a lot fewer instructions and are easier to write by hand and understand.
-This does not necessarily mean worse performance however!
-Apple's M1 processor also uses a RISC ISA (ARMv8) and outperforms many other commercial CPUs.

-RISC-V is an open standard, both the [specification](https://github.com/riscv/riscv-isa-manual/releases/download/Ratified-IMAFDQC/riscv-spec-20191213.pdf) of the ISA and many of the development tools and reusable components are open-source, which makes using the ISA, experimenting with it, and extending it easier.
-These days it is being increasingly used not only in academia, but also in industry.

 # The C programming language

 In SOCS, we will use the C programming language to showcase programming concepts which we then translate to